Photo by Innerbody Research

 Previously, BlueChew was the only one of the two companies to offer its ED medications as chewables, increasing their portability and convenience since you wouldn’t need a glass of water to take them.
 Hims has caught up in that effort and now offers its own line of chewable ED meds, though there are important differences between it and BlueChew’s.

 Hims also offers traditional pill-form ED medications, while BlueChew does not.
-And Hims has a much wider range of other telehealth offerings, including mental health care, premature ejaculation treatment, and more, which we will briefly address after our main comparison of ED medication product offerings.
+Hims also has a much wider range of monotherapies and other telehealth offerings, including mental health care, premature ejaculation treatment, and more, which we’ll briefly address after our main comparison of ED medication offerings.

 Currently, Hims holds a rating of 3.8 out of 5 stars on BBB and 3 out of 5 stars on Trustpilot.
-BlueChew’s ratings are currently 1.19 and 3.9 on those sites, respectively.
-It’s worth noting that Hims has nearly 10,000 reviews, while BlueChew has only 27 via BBB and a little under 2,000 via Trustpilot.
+BlueChew’s ratings are currently 1.14 and 3.9 on those sites, respectively.
+It’s worth noting that BlueChew has only 36 customer reviews on BBB and a little over 2,000 on Trustpilot.

 For Hims, most complaints revolve around confusing billing practices, unclear subscription parameters, and some treatments proving unsuccessful for users.
 For BlueChew, complaints seem to focus on occasional issues with efficacy and subscription cancellation.